 Bachelor of Science: Applied Microscopy

-Do you enjoy solving mysteries and have an interest in natural science?
-Are you intrigued by looking at particles on a microscopic level?
+Do you enjoy solving problems and have an interest in natural science?
+Are you interested by looking at particles on a microscopic level?
 The Applied Microscopy program may be the best option for you.
 The highly in-demand field of Microscopy is providing exciting new career opportunities for today's students.
-Microscopy is for those interested in solving problems and analyzing samples on a microscopic scale.

 Our program gives you an opportunity to take advantage of our partnership with the Hooke College of Applied Sciences, internationally known for its excellent reputation for materials characterization and identification through microscopy and microanalysis.
 It is widely regarded by industry, academia and government institutions as “the premier microscopy resource.”